 Please do check for schedule of work listed in the profile, it may change depending on the work for the season.
 The farm work requires hard physical effort so please take this into consideration.

 Our food is locally grown or from other local farms.
 We refrain from industrialised food chain so variety is limited to seasonal available produce only.

-We do not discriminate between vegetarian or meatarian volunteers and try our best to provide a balance.
-Volunteers are expected to accept the preferences of others and coexist in mutual respect and harmony.
+We do not discriminate between vegan, vegetarian or meatarian volunteers and try our best to provide a balance.
+Volunteers are expected to respect the preferences of others and coexist harmony.